NamtaoProductions/namtao-com/src/site/notes/Misusing Macros for Fn and profit.md

 - A notation for code using trees of symbols.
 - <span class ="highlight">The whole language always available.</span> 👈

 In Rust, unlike with zig, unlike with c or haskell templates, the whole language is available at compile time.
 This was one of the key breakthroughs with Lisp, 70 years ago, and yet most implementors are afraid to add this functionality to their language.

 There is not need for this fear, we've had 70 years to solve the problems and build good rules.

 ---

-## NEVER DO IN A <span class="highlight">MACRO</span>
-## WHAT YOU CAN DO
-## IN A <span class="highlight">FUNCTION</span>
+## NEVER DO IN A <span class="highlight">MACRO</span> WHAT YOU CAN DO IN A <span class="highlight">FUNCTION</span>

 There is some ancient wisdom passed down from the wise lisp masters for us to learn, before we take off the training wheels and start rebuilding the world at compile time.

 Such as "never do in a macro what you can do in a function"

----

-# JOKE THE THIRD

-We only have 2 problems in all of software engineering:

-1. We only have 1 joke
-2. It's not very funny

-    JOKE THE THIRD

-    We only have 2 problems in all of software engineering:

-    1. We only have 1 joke
-    2. It's not very funny

----
 # <span class="highlight">PART 4:</span>